jfjlaros/bin-parser/README.md

 in `parsed`.
 Furthermore it contains the function `write` to write the content of `parsed` in YAML format to a file handle.

-# `types.yml`
+# `structure.yml`: The structure of the binary file
-This file contains the types used in `structure.yml`.
-A type contains a subset of the following fields:
+The file `structure.yml` contains the general structure of the binary file.

-- name
-- size
-- function
-- delimiter
-- data
-- arg

-# `structure.yml`

-# Loops and conditionals
+## Loops and conditionals
     - name: fixed_size_list
       for: 10
       structure: